Creating a Yes: The Importance of an Intervention Letter

 The Commitment section covers a promise of something a family member will do to support their loved one while in recovery.
 In Jim’s case, this might be attending Al-Anon meetings or visiting his brother during the family weekend while he’s in treatment.

 Next, Jim would ask his brother to accept the treatment being offered at the intervention.
-For Feinberg Addiction Services clients, this means presenting a treatment program that’s been vetted by our professionals and appropriately matched to both the needs of both the person struggling with addiction and the resources of the family.
+For Feinberg Consulting clients, this means presenting a treatment program that’s been vetted by our professionals and appropriately matched to both the needs of both the person struggling with addiction and the resources of the family.

 Finally, Jim would give his brother a compelling reason to want to get sober.
 In this Affirmation section, he might reveal to his brother that he is going to marry his long-time girlfriend in the near future, and he needs his brother to get sober so he can be his Best Man at his wedding.